-6-7 Identification and Verification of Identity of Natural Person Appointed to Act on a Customer's Behalf should verify at a minimum those natural persons to whom the customer has assigned the authority to operate the customer's account with the bank or move the funds in and out of that account.
+6-7 Identification and Verification of Identity of Natural Person Appointed to Act on a Customer's Behalf

-- 6-7-1 Appropriate documentary evidence of a customer's appointment of a natural person to act on its behalf includes a board resolution or similar authorisation documents. - 6-7-2 Where there is a long list of natural persons appointed to act on behalf of the customer (e.g. a list comprising more than 10 authorised signatories), the bank
+- 6-7-1 Appropriate documentary evidence of a customer's appointment of a natural person to act on its behalf includes a board resolution or similar authorisation documents. - 6-7-2 Where there is a long list of natural persons appointed to act on behalf of the customer (e.g. a list comprising more than 10 authorised signatories), the direct life insurer should verify at a minimum those natural persons who deal directly with the direct life insurer.